Authored by the expert who managed and guided the team behind the Malaysia Property Pack

 What are the total closing costs as a percent in Johor in 2026?

-Foreigners buying property in Johor in 2026 should budget approximately 5% to 9% of the purchase price for total closing costs, excluding the down payment itself.
+A foreign buyer in Johor in 2026 should usually budget around 10 percent to 13 percent of the purchase price for closing costs, excluding the down payment.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Johor.